aryanganjiii/Timeseries-Forecasting/README.md

 The trained model is used to make predictions on the training data (X_train1), and the results are compared with the actual values.
 A plot is generated to visualize the predicted values against the actual values.
-# Run GUI Enviroment :
+# Run GUI Environment :
-First Run main.py
+1) First Run main.py
-Choose your csv file
+2) Choose your csv file
-Finally you can see predictions
+3) Finally you can see predictions